RFA0608/QQS3C/README.md

    Save IPv4 address of vEthernet (WSL (Hyper-V...)).

 ### Ready to operate
-There are two different executions in each enviroment.
+There are two different executions in each environment.

 #### WSL environment
 1. Go to the previously downloaded QQS3C folder location and run the debugger(vscode) to write below.